Adding a custom page to a PDF document

 Conclusion

-- Save editor modifications with
+- Create an editor with

-You can download this ready-to-use sample package, fully configured to help you explore the page manipulation capabilities.
+Download this ready-to-use sample package, fully configured to help you explore the page manipulation capabilities.